VamsiKrishna082/kubernetes/Notes/why kubernetes,architecture of kubernetes.md

 15. ALl together ( worker and master nodes) together forms a cluster.

 16. Master nodes sends instructions to cloud provider api to tell cloud provider to creates the specific resources.

+Kubernetes will not manage your infrastructure:

+what you will have to do :

+1. Create the cluster and the node instances( worker and master nodes)

+2. setup api server, kubelet , and other kubernetes services / software on nodes.

+3. create cloud provider resources that might be needed ( ex loadbalancer , filesystems)

+What kubernetes will do :

+1. kubernetes will use the above resources , create your pods and manages them.

+2. monitor pods and re-create them , scale pods etc.

+3. kubernetes utlizes the provided cloud resources to apply your configuration / goals